AI email for agencies

 Client briefs, new business pitches, and project updates that win and retain accounts

 Agency relationships are built on communication quality.
-ForthWrite learns your voice so every client touchpoint, from a scope change to a new business proposal, reflects the expertise your clients are paying for.
+ForthWrite is an AI email tool for agencies and account managers that learns your voice so every client touchpoint, from a scope change to a new business proposal, reflects the expertise your clients are paying for.
+Unlike email marketing platforms built for campaigns and automation, ForthWrite works at the individual email level: the one-to-one communications that drive client retention, new business, and long-term account growth.

 What makes email hard for agency and professional services professionals